-The tide table lists heights and associated times for all high and low waters in 16 standard ports, and time and height corrections for approximately 200 secondary ports.
+The publication Tide Tables lists heights and associated times for all high and low waters in 16 standard ports, and time and height corrections for approximately 200 secondary ports.

 The publication giving the tide tables for the Norwegian coast and Svalbard, Tidevannstabeller for den norske kyst med Svalbard, is the official tide table in Norway.
 It gives times and heights of high and low waters for 16 standard ports in Norway, and the British port of Dover.
 The publication is issued annually.

-Tide Tables for the Norwegian Coast and Svalbard 2018 (pdf 2 MB)
+Tidevannstabeller 2021 - Tide Tables for the Norwegian coast with Svalbard, and Dover, England (pdf 1,7 MB)

 Information with observed water level, tidal predictions, reference levels, statistics etc. are found on our webservice Se havnivå.